Landozo/LumiaExpansionPacks/Guides/LandoSMUG.md

 First, please don't hesitate to:

-1. Look for documentation, sillytavern, your model, your api provider, and in some cases, your preset provider or their community may have documentation to help out their users!
+1. Look for documentation!
+[Sillytavern](https://docs.sillytavern.app), your model, your api provider, and in some cases, your preset provider or their community may have documentation to help out their users!
 2. Look for a chat channel or hangout for your preset and check the pins for a guide or FAQ, then use the search bar and if you get no hits, ask for help!
 3. Use the edit button (pencil icon) to look at your actual prompts for insight!